Cloud Security Office Hours Banner

 export AWS_SECRET_ACCESS_KEY=$(terraform output -raw leaked_secret_access_key)

-aws sts get-caller-identity # confirm who the key belongs to
+aws sts get-caller-identity # step 1, credential access: confirm which identity the key is

-aws iam list-user-policies --user-name legacy-app # what can it do?
+aws iam list-user-policies --user-name legacy-app # step 2, discovery: what inline policies does it have?

 Each command is one link in a real kill chain: credential access (the leaked key), discovery (enumerating what it can do), and collection (reading the bucket and the decrypted secret).
 This is exactly how the majority of cloud breaches begin - see the breach kill chains for the production versions.